THE BIBLICAL INTERPRETATION OF THE

 YESHUA AS THE ARCHER

-Further solidifying from Scripture that the rider on the horse with the bow signifies Christ, notice the crown at the feet of the Archer.
+Further solidifying from Scripture that the rider on the horse with the bow signifies Yahushua, notice the crown at the feet of the Archer.
 Though the Greeks have Sagittarius as a Centaur, the Hebrew has it simply as “The Archer.”
 The Telescope (or Telescopium) is a modern invention added in the 18th century).

 Thus we have a rider on a horse with a bow and a crown, just as we have in the book of Revelation: